 There is an information package for residents/relatives on admission to the service.
 InterRAI assessments, risk assessments, care plans, interventions and evaluations are completed by the registered nurses within the required timeframes.
-Care plans demonstrate service integration.
+The electronic care plans demonstrate service integration.
 Resident and family interviewed confirmed they were involved in the care plan process and review.
 Care plans reviewed have been updated for changes in health status.
-The general practitioner completes a resident review at least three-monthly.

-The diversional therapists provide an activities programme which is varied and interesting.
+The activities staff provide an activities programme which is varied and interesting.
 The Engage programme meets the abilities and recreational needs of the group of residents.
-There is socialisation and some combined activities between care centre residents, serviced apartment and town house residents.